 You should however check the website before setting out for last minute changes, as we sometimes have to make late alterations to cope with railway engineering closures or for other reasons (such as unsafe riding conditions in wintry weather), and if you are joining us other than at the advertised meeting point it may be best to email or phone the leader beforehand.

-Our running expenses for the website, supporting social events, etc, are covered by contributions from riders.
-We ask for a contribution of 50p per person per ride.
+Our running expenses for the website, supporting social events, etc, are covered by voluntary contributions from riders.
+We suggest a contribution of 50p per person per ride.
 You can see how this is spent in our annual accounts.

 You should also bring enough money to cover lunch and any other refreshment stops, and your train fare.